Bloomfield-FA21-CAT328/Guides-VersionControl/Installing-TortoiseGIT/README.md

-#Installing TortoiseGIT
+# Installing TortoiseGIT

 To use TortoiseGIT and get the easy to use context menus, there are a few step you need to do.
 You will need an adminstrator access to install these.
-This guide was written with Git for Windows 2.18.0 and TortoiseGit 1.8.15.0, if using a different version, you might see different options but for the most part we will use the default options.
+This guide was written with Git for Windows 2.18.0 *(as of Jan 2019, 2.20.1 is the latest)* and TortoiseGit 2.7.0, if using a different version, you might see different options but for the most part we will use the default options.

 ## Install [Git for Windows](https://git-scm.com/download/win)